Worcester Repertory Company: Overview

 The company's first production was Ann Jellicoe's The Knack directed by David Wood.
 On the opening night an audience member walked out of the theatre and berated the cast for the use of bad language and the 'controversial' nature of the subject material.

-The WRC produced over one hundred plays under the directorship of the founding Artistic Director, John Hole and production from the company continued to grow throughout the 1970s, 1980s and 1990s under subsequent Artistic Directors.
-During this time a considerable number of now famous actors, writers and directors appeared with the company and it became renowned as a breeding ground for new UK talent to emerge onto the theatrical scene.
+The WRC produced over one hundred plays under the directorship of founding Artistic Director John Hole, and productions from the company continued to grow throughout the 1970s, 1980s and 1990s under subsequent Artistic Directors.
+During this time a considerable number of recognisable actors, writers and directors worked with the company, and it became renowned as a breeding ground for new UK talent to emerge onto the theatrical scene.

 Artistic Directors

 The company to-date has had nine Artistic Directors, the longest serving of which is its current Artistic Director, Chris Jaeger MBE.

 John Hole (1967 - 1974)

 John Hole, along with David Wood and Sam Walters founded the Worcester Repertory Company as the resident professional company at the Swan Theatre, Worcester.
 The theatre had opened two years previously, in 1965, but struggled to cope with the administration and day-to-day running.
 John Hole was appointed as the theatre's director and he later convinced the board of trustees to form a professional company that would run for eight weeks of the year to dovetail with the amateur programme.
 The Arts Council granted the company £450 to underwrite any loss that the company might make.
-As well as main-stage productions at the Swan Theatre the WRC produced touring theatre to schools as well as other venues including The Abbey Theatre, St. Albans, Plymouth Athenaeum and the New Theatre Cardiff.
-Directors during this era included, Sam Walters, David Wood, Mick Hughes, Don Dryden and John Hope-Mason.
-David Wood, who went on to become known as the "national children's dramatist" wrote his first children's play The Tinder Box for the WRC in 1967 and premiered many of his most successful plays with at the Swan Theatre during John Hole's tenure.
+As well as main-stage productions at the Swan Theatre, the WRC produced touring theatre to schools as well as other venues including The Abbey Theatre, St. Albans, Plymouth Athenaeum and the New Theatre Cardiff.
+Directors during this era included Sam Walters, David Wood, Mick Hughes, Don Dryden and John Hope-Mason.
+David Wood, who would later be referred to as the "national children's dramatist", wrote his first children's play The Tinder Box for the WRC in 1967 and premiered many of his most successful plays at the Swan Theatre during John Hole's tenure.